IP to ATM Class of Service Overview

 When you transport data over ATM fabrics, it is essential that decisions to discard data (because of insufficient network resources or congestion) be made at the packet level.
 To do otherwise would be to send incomplete data packets into the ATM fabric, causing the packets to be discarded by either the ATM switched fabric (if it is equipped with early packet discard) or at the remote end where the packet will be reassembled and found to be incomplete.

 To initiate effective congestion management techniques, IP to ATM CoS uses per-VC WRED (or DWRED).
 Per-VC WRED (or DWRED) selectively places TCP sessions in slow start mode to ensure higher aggregate throughput under congestion.
-The figure below shows low priority packets being dropped on VC1 because VC1 is congested.
+Figure 4 shows low priority packets being dropped on VC1 because VC1 is congested.
 In this example, VC2 is not congested and all packets, regardless of priority, are sent.

 Running the WRED algorithm independently on each per-VC queue provides differentiated QoS to traffic of different IP Precedence values.

 Bumping and ATM VC Bundles

 The ATM VC bundle is designed to behave as a single routing link to the destination router while managing the integrity of its group of circuits.
 The integrity of each circuit is maintained through individual monitoring.
 Should a circuit fail, appropriate action is taken, in the form of circuit bumping or bundle disabling.